arrivendell/visualizer/README.md

 ### Customize parameters running the sensor_runner not on a container:
-You need python 3.6 to run the program install the visualizer package by typing `pip install -e .` in the root folder.
+You need python 3.6 to run the program
+Install the visualizer package by typing `pip install -e .` in the root folder.
 Make sure your default pip is for python3 though, or use pip3

 Run
 - `docker-compose -f ./docker-compose-minimal.yaml build`
 -  `docker-compose -f ./docker-compose-minimal.yaml up -d`

-Then you can run `python run.py --host localhost --port 8086` with other options if needed.
+Then you can run `python run.py --host localhost --port 8086` with other options if needed (See below).

 ```
 usage: run.py [-h] [--path-executable PATH_EXECUTABLE] [--host HOST]